 Updated on 06/16/2023 for freshness.

 Is the 2024 Ram Dakota on the way?

 Maybe, Stellantis could be working on a new compact truck like the 2024 Ram Dakota to battle the incredibly popular Ford Maverick.
-Pickup Truck Talk shared that it received a clue about a new concept truck making its debut in March.
+But it could also be called the Ram Rampage, like the smaller truck that is about to debut in South America.

-Also, if the Dakota returns as a midsize truck, it could fill a void in the industry.
+Also, if the Dakota returns as a midsize truck instead of a compact option, it could fill a void in the industry.
 Ram currently doesn’t have a truck to fight the Ford Ranger or Toyota Tacoma.
 Plus, it may provide a more comfortable and practical option than the Jeep Gladiator.

-The official specs and information about the 2024 Ram Dakota are still under wraps.
+The official specs and information about the 2024 Ram Dakota or Ram Rampage are still under wraps.
 However, it could be based on the Ram 1200.
 There are a few spy shots of the new Ram 1200 floating around, but it’s heavily covered under camouflage.